 CTPS has been providing ongoing technical assistance to the Massachusetts Ferry Compact through the SPR contract, and has produced a number of products for the Ferry Compact, including memoranda on the following topics: 1) an inventory of ferry and water transportation service in Massachusetts as of 2013; 2) a literature review of the techniques used for estimating the demand for ferry services; and 3) and a literature review of recent trends in US passenger ferry systems.

-The most recent Ferry Compact meeting took place in mid-January 2015, and the Compact plans to reconvene in March.
+The most recent Ferry Compact meeting took place in mid-January 2015.
 Some of the future CTPS tasks for the Compact that are under consideration are 1) analyzing the potential economic development impacts of ferries; 2) developing a risk management strategy for starting service, including the factors to consider when developing a business plan; and 3) identifying opportunities and priorities for exploring potential new services.